Interstate 25 in Colorado: COSMIX (Colorado Springs)

+Greenland Wildlife Overpass

+In 2025, the largest wildlife overpass in North America was added over Interstate 25 in Douglas County.
+The overpass connects 39,000 acres of habitat.
+It is 200 feet wide and 209 feet long.

+It is estimated that the Greenland Wildlife Overpass will reduce wildlife-vehicle crashes, which average one per day during migrations seasons, by 90%.

 Accidents and incidents

 In 1996, Seymour Cray was mortally wounded in a rollover accident while merging onto the highway at the North Academy Boulevard interchange.
 Cray's death renewed calls to replace the cloverleaf interchange with an alternative design without weave zones.

 On October 11, 2023, a freight train derailed on a bridge over Interstate 25 in Pueblo, Colorado.
 As a result, several train cars fell onto the highway causing the bridge to collapse, 1 person was killed and 1 person was injured.

 On June 8, 2024, renowned comic book YouTuber Ben Potter, also known as Comicstorian, was killed in an accident on the interstate, when his vehicle veered off the right side of the road, crossed a frontage road, and rolled multiple times.
-His death--while under investigation-- shook up the comic book community, and invoked calls for further measures to ensure public safety on the highway.
+His death—while under investigation—shook up the comic book community, and invoked calls for further measures to ensure public safety on the highway.